 Day 1 UK - Helsinki

-Travelsphere’s Private Chauffeur Service collects you from home for your flight to the Finnish capital, Helsinki today.
-Upon arrival you'll have some free time to explore at your leisure and enjoy a welcome drink with your travelling companions before finding a spot for dinner to sample the local cuisine.
+Make your way to the airport for your flight to Helsinki.
+Upon arrival, you will have some free time to explore at your leisure and enjoy a welcome drink with your travelling companions before finding a spot for dinner to sample the local cuisine.

 Day 2 Helsinki - Tallinn

 Discover Helsinki today with a full day of exploration.
-After you've enjoyed breakfast, join your Tour Manager on a stroll around the city's historical centre.
+After you've enjoyed breakfast, join your Holiday Director on a stroll around the city's historical centre.
 Notable sights include Senate Square, the Presidential Palace, the Parliament building and Finlandia Hall, home to the Helsinki Philharmonic Orchestra.

 Dedicated to the famed composer, the Sibelius Monument is our next highlight, followed by the Temppeliaukio Church, carved into solid rock and crowned with a copper dome.